Ammo Storage Ideas

 Safety

-As noted above, like your guns firearms, your ammunition should always be securely stored to prevent access from unauthorized persons.
+As noted above, like your firearms, your ammunition should always be securely stored to prevent access from unauthorized persons.
 Many gun safes, for instance, have separate compartments for ammunition storage.

 You can increase your firearms security with ammo and gun lock boxes and keypad vaults